niu-grandpa/rabbit-ui/README.en-US.md

     <h3>A lightweight UI plug-in library written in TypeScript and based on JavaScript</h3>
 </h1>

-> At present, the project is still in the production stage.
-In the future, more components will be updated and more detailed documentation and official website details page will be produced
+> The official documentation website is in the works

 ### Features

-- Elegant, concise, and huge and bloated people look dazzling structure Say goodbye
+- Elegant, concise, and huge and bloated let people see the dazzling structure Say goodbye

-- It does not rely on any third party framework, and is based on native JavaScript
+- It does not rely on any third party framework, and is based on native JavaScript at the bottom, out-of-the-box

 - Custom tags that use small amounts of HTML code and are semantically readable